NCalu/NCneticNpp/README.md

-# NCneticNpp — Gcode CNC backplot/simulation plugin for Notepad++
+# NCneticNpp — G-code CNC backplot/simulation plugin for Notepad++

 A Notepad++ plugin to plot g-code files directly in the best code editor.
 <br><br>